nordiskastil/technigo-project-weather-app/README.md

 Replace this readme with your own information about the project.
 You can include things like:

-- Brief description of the assignment
+- Brief description of the assignment:
 Create a weather using the fetch() function in JavaScript to load the weather data into your page.
 Present some data on your web app: the city name the temperature